IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/undo_system.rst

 indirectly (i.e. through calling another operator), your operator must be wrapped in an ``IfcStore.execute_ifc_operator`` call.
 This wrapper will:

-1. Begin a BlenderBIM Add-on transaction
+1. Begin a Bonsai transaction
 2. Begin an IfcOpenShell transaction
-3. Runs your operator's ``_execute``.
+3. Run your operator's ``_execute``.
-4. Ends the IfcOpenShell transaction
+4. End the IfcOpenShell transaction
-5. Ends the BlenderBIM Add-on transaction
+5. End the Bonsai transaction

-The IfcOpenShell transaction keeps track of IFC data changes, and the BlenderBIM Add-on transaction keeps track of all other custom data changes, like changes in the ``id_map`` and ``guid_map``.
+The IfcOpenShell transaction keeps track of IFC data changes, and the Bonsai transaction keeps track of all other custom data changes, like changes in the ``id_map`` and ``guid_map``.
 For the vast majority of operations, this wrapper provides everything that you need.

 If, however, your operator manipulates data that is not tracked by Blender, is not tracked in the IFC data, and is not tracked in the element map, then you